MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-wth-docker.md

 {% endhighlight %}

 ####supervisord.conf
-In the configuration file for supervisord we mention that supervisord shouldnt be started as a deamon.
-This will make the output be shown directly (and retrievable with Docker logs).
+In the configuration file for Supervisor we mention that Supervisor should not be started as a daemon.
+The output will now be shown directly instead of being written to log files (and retrievable with "docker logs").
 {% highlight ini linenos %}
 [supervisord]
 nodaemon=true